lineality/Online_Voting_Using_One_Time_Pads/README.md

 - voters who cannot physically travel (e.g. elderly persons in retirement home or hospital), perhaps allowing a proxy to carry documents for that person.

 Additional steps could also be taken to increase the security further.
-For example:
+For Example:
 1. to reduce the possibility that local staff will accidentally connect to the internet or run the software on insecure or already compromised hardware, it should be possible to create a cost effective system where staff could run a custom made operating system (custom BSD or Linux or FreeDOS, etc) that lacks the ability to use the internet.
 It may also be possible to use cost effective hardware such as a $40 raspberry pi computer.
 2. Put safeguards into the software to at least try to prevent using the same one-time-pad more than once.

-## unique ballots:
+## Unique Ballots:
 At this time or at a later time (depending on choice, timing, etc. (e.g. if the ballot has been decided which is often not the case at the time of voter registration or if in terms of security level if the voter does not trust a physical breakin of the vote office and wants in advance a verifiable ballot) (offline) a printed copy of a unique ballot (e.g. containing if not the voter's name the equivalent of a sha256 hash of the unique ballot).
-Either a unique ballot or a unique ballot identification number will be used on both ends, by the voter to check that the ballot they receive is authentic and by the office that the ballot received completed and sent by the voters is authentic.
+Either a unique ballot or a unique ballot identification number will be used on both ends, by the voter to check that the ballot they receive is authentic and by the office that the ballot received completed and sent by the voters is authentic. (note: some combination of a 'signed' public ballot and a signed sender/recipient may also be possible)

 ## Challenges: